 Then someone struck a match and lit the campfire.
 Within moments, the smoke and the heat drove the gnats away.
 What all my frantic effort couldn’t accomplish, the fire did instantly and effortlessly.

 That night left me with a picture I’ll never forget.
 It’s the same way with the end times.
 We don’t overcome by swatting at the darkness or wearing ourselves out trying to fight in our own strength.
-We overcome by building the fire—drawing near to God’s presence (Psalm 27:4; James 4:8).
+We overcome by approaching the well-lit fire—drawing near to the presence of God (Psalm 27:4; James 4:8).
 His nearness, His power, and His glory drive away what we could never defeat on our own.

 Yet many Christians spend their energy trying to figure out every detail of what will happen—identifying the Antichrist and studying the unfolding events.
 Knowing and understanding these matters is valuable and appropriate.
 But some go further, stockpiling supplies and preparing bunkers as if mere survival were the ultimate goal—and that is complete foolishness.
 The end times are not just about acquiring knowledge or preparing for the enemy’s schemes.
 They will be marked by intense pressure, opposition, persecution, and escalating calamities (Matthew 24:6–13).
 In such times, believers will need far more than information alone.

-The book of Revelation doesn’t give us a checklist of events; it reveals the supremacy of God and the centrality of Jesus Christ (Revelation 1:8; 19:16).
+The book of Revelation doesn’t simply hand us a checklist of upcoming events; it draws us into a vision of a Person—Jesus Crist—whose return changes everything.
+(Revelation 1:7-8; 19:11-16).
 It shows the grand storyline: evil’s downfall, the defeat of the Antichrist, and the eternal reign of Christ as the one true King (Revelation 20:10–15; 22:1–5).
 His kingdom will never end (Daniel 7:14; Isaiah 9:6-7).
 Those who remain faithful and endure to the end will share in His victory, dwelling with Him and the saints of all generations in glorious peace and great delight (Revelation 2:10; 7:14–17).

-In this light, Revelation teaches us how to “build the fire.”
+In this light, Revelation teaches us how to become "prepared with fire."
 We don’t waste our strength trying to swat away the darkness; we stay near to the King of Kings and Lord of Lords (Hebrews 12:2).
 We fix our eyes on His beauty, His power, and His glory.
 We come to know Him deeply—not just in theory, but through real experience (Philippians 3:10; John 17:3)—and we align our lives with His story in full obedience, full agreement, and full participation (Romans 12:1–2).

 Recuerdo una noche de verano mientras acampaba con amigos.
 El sol acababa de ocultarse en el horizonte y el aire estaba tranquilo.
 Entonces aparecieron los mosquitos.
 Al principio eran solo unos pocos, pero pronto estaban por todas partes: zumbando en mis oídos, subiendo por mis brazos y picándome en creciente número.
-Intenté de todo: agitarlos, mover las manos, ajustar la sudadera.
+Intenté de todo: agitarlos, mover las manos, ajustar mi sudadera para que me cubriera más.
 Pero nada funcionaba; simplemente seguían viniendo.
 Fue insoportable.

 Entonces alguien encendió una fogata.
 En cuestión de momentos, el humo y el calor alejaron a los mosquitos.
 Lo que todo mi esfuerzo frenético no pudo lograr, el fuego lo hizo de manera instantánea y sin esfuerzo.

 Esa noche me dejó una imagen que nunca olvidaré.
 Es la misma forma en que los creyentes debemos enfrentar los tiempos finales.
 No superamos la oscuridad agitándonos sin control ni agotándonos tratando de pelear con nuestras propias fuerzas.
-Superamos construyendo el fuego: acercándonos a la presencia de Dios (Salmos 27:4; Santiago 4:8).
+Vencemos acercándonos al fuego bien iluminado—acercándonos a la presencia de Dios (Salmos 27:4; Santiago 4:8).
 Su cercanía, Su poder y Su gloria alejan aquello que nunca podríamos vencer por nuestra cuenta.

 Sin embargo, muchos cristianos gastan su energía tratando de averiguar cada detalle de lo que sucederá—identificando al Anticristo y estudiando los eventos que se desarrollan.
 Conocer y comprender estos temas es valioso y apropiado.
 Pero algunos van más allá, acumulando provisiones y construyendo refugios como si la mera supervivencia fuera el objetivo principal—y eso es un completo error.
 Los tiempos finales no se tratan solo de adquirir conocimiento o de prepararse contra los planes del enemigo.
 Serán días de intensa presión, oposición, persecución y calamidades crecientes (Mateo 24:6–13).
 En esos momentos, los creyentes necesitarán mucho más que información.

-El libro de Apocalipsis no nos da solo una lista de eventos; nos revela la supremacía de Dios y la centralidad de Jesucristo (Apocalipsis 1:8; 19:16).
+El libro de Apocalipsis no nos entrega simplemente una lista de eventos futuros; nos introduce en la visión de una Persona—Jesús Cristo—cuyo regreso lo cambia todo.
+(Apocalipsis 1:7-8; 19:11-16).
 Muestra la gran historia: la caída del mal, la derrota del Anticristo y el reinado eterno de Cristo como el único y verdadero Rey (Apocalipsis 20:10–15; 22:1–5).
 Su reino nunca terminará (Daniel 7:14; Isaiah 9:6-7).
 Aquellos que permanezcan fieles y perseverantes hasta el final compartirán Su victoria, habitando con Él y con los santos de todas las generaciones en una paz gloriosa y en gran deleite (Apocalipsis 2:10; 7:14–17).

-En este sentido, Apocalipsis nos enseña cómo “construir el fuego”.
-No desperdiciamos nuestra fuerza tratando de espantar la oscuridad; nos mantenemos cerca del Rey de reyes y Señor de señores (Hebreos 12:2).
-Fijamos nuestra mirada en Su belleza, Su poder y Su gloria.
-Lo conocemos profundamente—no solo en teoría, sino a través de la experiencia real (Filipenses 3:10; Juan 17:3)—y alineamos nuestra vida con Su historia con plena obediencia, completo acuerdo y total participación (Romanos 12:1–2).
+A la luz de esto, Apocalipsis nos enseña cómo estar "preparados con fuego."
+No desperdiciamos nuestras fuerzas tratando de espantar la oscuridad; permanecemos cerca del Rey de reyes y Señor de señores (Hebreos 12:2).
+Fijamos nuestros ojos en Su hermosura, Su poder y Su gloria.
+Llegamos a conocerlo profundamente—no solo en teoría, sino por medio de una experiencia real (Filipenses 3:10; Juan 17:3)—y alineamos nuestras vidas con Su historia en plena obediencia, pleno acuerdo y plena participación (Romanos 12:1–2).